 A ‘Herringbone pattern’ refers to the pattern/layout of the tiles.

 As you can see in the image, if you choose to lay your timber look tiles in this format, you are still adhering to the 80/20 percent ratio rule as each tile is only overlapping up to 20% of the adjacent tile.

-So, for a huge range of wood look tiles, come visit TFO or check us out online.
+So, for a huge range of wood look tiles, come visit TFO or buy online now.
 The quality and the variety we have available will amaze you.
 But be quick, our stock runs out fast!